Moose: Etymology

-The youngest elk bones in Great Britain were found in Scotland and are roughly 3,900 years old.
-The elk was probably extinct on the island before 900 AD.
 The word "elk" remained in usage because of English-speakers' familiarity with the species in Continental Europe; however, without any living animals around to serve as a reference, the meaning became rather vague, and by the 17th century "elk" had a meaning similar to "large deer".
 Dictionaries of the 18th century simply described "elk" as a deer that was "as large as a horse".